sezhiyanhari/Natural-Language/POS/README.md

-Full description of project and analysis provided in POS.pdf
+Full description of project and analysis provided in pos_tagging.pdf